Pale-Blue-Dot-97/Minerva/README.md

 ## Project Status 🔴🟡🟢

-This project is in a *beta* state.
-Expect bugs and breaking changes in future versions.
+This project is now in release *beta* state.
+Still expect some bugs and there may be breaking changes in future versions.

 <p align="right">(<a href="#top">back to top</a>)</p>